NukeMail

 Mailinatormailinator.com

-Developer-focused with a solid API, but public inboxes on the free tier make it unreliable for testing — other users can read and delete your test emails.
-The paid tier with private domains solves this, but pricing is steep for small teams.
+It's developer-focused with a solid API.
+Public inboxes on the free tier make it unreliable for testing.
+Other users can read and delete your test emails.
+The paid tier with private domains solves this but pricing is steep for small teams.

 Pros